 After roasting four in the last couple of months, I’d describe my feelings as tolerant.
 I don’t mind handling or prepping one, but it doesn’t give me warm fuzzies, either.
 Baby steps.
 I’m still a little squeamish and thought I’d save you (and myself) from pictures of the bag o’ guts extraction.
 (Side note: the Costco near us recently started stocking whole organic chickens!
 Yippee!)

 This recipe was easy and delicious — especially the gravy.
-The recipe called for grapeseed oil and balsamic vinegar to be poured over the top of the chicken, which made an amazing, sweet-tangy gravy.
-I added some comments about the oil and vinegar in the recipe, if you’re curious why I used those particular kinds.
+My version calls for avocado oil and balsamic vinegar to be poured over the top of the chicken, which made an amazing, sweet-tangy gravy.

 All you do is rinse off the chicken, put it in a glass 9×13 baking dish, and pour the oil and vinegar over top.
 Add the chopped apples around the side, stuff some rosemary underneath Ms. Bird, then pop her into the oven.